 The challenges with this approach to working with data seem to be numerous:

 1. The data needs to be continually updated, what if the City of Toronto changes its update policy?
-They will probably change their policies if this data provide an unfair advantage to drivers.
+They will probably change their policies if this data provides an unfair advantage to drivers.

 2. Visualizing the information is likely a constant process.
 Extracting value from basic data is a huge challenge.